Quality customer service is an extremely important aspect of any business. One thing that impacts this segment of your business is average hold time.

 Average hold time is the length of time customers are placed on hold when contacting your company.
 That being said, it’s easy to see how that can influence your customer service levels.
 Long hold times can lead to customer frustration, while short hold times can allow you to quickly assist your caller.

+As a provider of the most effective, yet affordable, call center software for support centers, we are all about quality assurance best practices.
 In this post, we’ll discuss 4 ways to decrease average hold time in the call center, and by doing so, increase customer satisfaction levels.